Garth Rickards

-Garth Rickards (born September 23, 1992) is a former American racing driver residing in Mechanicsburg, Pennsylvania.
-He graduated from Shippensburg University of Pennsylvania with a Bachelors Degree in Business Administration and Management.
+Garth Rickards (born September 23, 1992) is an American former racing driver residing in Mechanicsburg, Pennsylvania.
+He graduated from Shippensburg University of Pennsylvania with a bachelor's degree in Business Administration and Management.

 Rickards grew up around racing but began racing himself in 2012-2013 where he completed the Skip Barber Racing School program.
 The following year, 2014, Garth partnered up with Team Pelfrey in the F1600 Championship Series for his second season in open wheel racing.
-He received Rookie of the Year honors with 1 win and 9 podiums.
-Also, Garth was nominated for the Team USA Scholarship because of his performance in the 2014 season, where he placed second in the F1600 Championship Series.
+He received Rookie of the Year honors with one win and nine podiums.
+Also, Rickards was nominated for the Team USA Scholarship because of his performance in the 2014 season, where he placed second in the F1600 Championship Series.

 In 2015, Rickards entered the Mazda Road to Indy in the U.S. F2000 National Championship with Team Pelfrey.

-In his final racing season, he competed with Carlin in the 2017 Indy Lights season taking home four top-tens.
+In his final racing season, Rickards competed with Carlin in the 2017 Indy Lights season taking home four top-tens.